Chemistry - Master of Chemistry Education

 Students applying to this program must:

-- Submit names and email addresses of two references for letters of recommendation within the online application
+- Submit names and email addresses of two references for letters of recommendation within the online application.
+One of the references must be able to attest to teaching experience

 International students applying to the Master of Chemistry Education program must have a TOEFL score of at least 100 iBT, 250 computer-based, or 600 paper-based; the minimum acceptable IELTS score is 7.0 band.